forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Kherson oblast *east of the Dnieper river:*
-Political and economical importance for the Ukraine.
+Political and economical importance for Ukraine.
 Possibly, no 'NATO weapons' of [geopolitical] importance for Russia.

 #### Speculations on Crimea